DanyHenriquez/permission/README.md

 # Permission PSR-7 middleware

 PSR-7 permission middleware.
-Sets the status code to 401 if needed according to user defined rules.
+Sets the status code of the request object to 401 if needed according to user defined rules.

 ## ALLOW mode
 The default allow rule set allows all connections through unless otherwise stated.